 Nha Hang Viet Nam

 Nha Hang is a very small Vietnamese restaurant, and we have no idea how they manage to keep up with their incredibly long menu - but they do.
 There are over 200 dishes to try, and it would probably take you a year to get through all of them.
 We recommend starting with the squid salad, clay-pot pork and shrimp, and the bun mam (a seafood soup).

 Kal’ish is an all-day vegan comfort food spot serving things like burgers, pulled pork sandwiches made with jackfruit, and (seitan) chicken and waffles.
 Overall it’s a reminder that vegan food isn’t necessarily healthy, which is just fine by us.

 The other location of this old-school Chinese bakery is in Chinatown, and we’re really glad there’s one on the North Side.
 This place is fantastic, and you can’t go wrong with anything from their pastry case.
 They have incredible pork buns, sponge cakes, sesame balls, egg custards, and much more.
 Everything is made fresh daily, and there are plenty of tables inside, too.
 Just plan ahead - it’s cash-only.

-There are other things on the menu at Tiztal, but you’re really there to eat their fantastic chilaquiles, made with fresh chips, chihuahua cheese, and a delicious green salsa.
+There are other things on the menu at Tiztal, but you’re really there for their fantastic chilaquiles, made with fresh chips, chihuahua cheese, and a delicious green salsa.
 They come with eggs and your choice of meat, and you should choose chorizo.
-This place is casual, small, and perfect for a low-key breakfast in the neighborhood.